Fire safety

 There should be extra consideration made to premises with sleeping accommodation, such as campsites.
 A range of guides are available from the Department for Communities and Local Government.

 Extra consideration should be made to the need for a safe means of escape from premises by people who have additional needs, especially those with limited mobility, hearing and visual impairment.
 Where appropriate, a personal emergency evacuation plan [PEEP] should be agreed for users of the premises.
-In some circumstances it may be necessary for leaders to designate in advance assistants to help people with additional needs escape from premises should a fire break out.
+In some circumstances it may be necessary for volunteers to designate in advance assistants to help people with additional needs escape from premises should a fire break out.
 The government has a guide for means of escape for disabled people.

 Storage of gas and other flammable liquids needs to be done carefully.